open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 you meet any of the following criteria:

 - You generate very little data (tens of small traces per second or lower).
-- You only use obsevability data in aggregate, and can thus pre-aggregate data.
+- You only use observability data in aggregate, and can thus pre-aggregate data.
 - You are bound by circumstances such as regulation that prohibit dropping data (and cannot route unsampled data to low-cost storage).